-The 10 most amazing fake brands and titles used on ’Riverdale’
+The 10 most amazing fake brands and titles used on 'Riverdale'

 "Hiram, was that a Spiffany's bag I saw coming through the lobby earlier today?
 It looked about the right size for a Glamergé egg." —Hermione Lodge (Season 2, "Silent Night, Deadly Night")

-Like Hermione Lodge would ever slum it by a displaying an overpriced, egg-shaped tchotchke from a store with “Spiff” in its name.
+Like Hermione Lodge would ever slum it by displaying an overpriced, egg-shaped tchotchke from a store with "Spiff" in its name.

 8. "Triple C"

-“Of course, I don’t have a freakin’ spare.
-We’re going to have to call Triple C.” — Archie Andrews (Season 2, “Tales From the Darkside”)
+"Of course, I don't have a freakin' spare.
+We're going to have to call Triple C." — Archie Andrews (KJ Apa) (Season 2, "Tales From the Darkside")

 Poor, striving Riverdale can't even get quality roadside assistance!
 Maybe Greendale has Triple A, but Archie and his pals have to call Triple C.